Fluctuations of the Atlas model from inhomogeneous stationary profiles: Proof of Lowest Particle Asymptotics

-{\bf Acknowledgements} Research supported in part by the RTG award (DMS-2134107) from the NSF.
+\begin{funding} Research supported in part by the RTG award (DMS-2134107) from the NSF.
 SB was supported in part by the NSF-CAREER award (DMS-2141621).
-AB was supported in part by the NSF (DMS-2152577).
+AB was supported in part by the NSF (DMS-2152577). \ab{We acknowledge the valuable feedback of an anonymous referee which led to significant improvements in the article.} \end{funding}